-- 10. Textbook -- If you plan to use a textbook, try to leave enough time in the first class to do at least one activity from the book.
+- 4. As for the discussion task, OE 2 students have been doing it for at least one semester and for some students, even three semesters.
+The emphasis in OE 2, should be on your higher expectations of the group in OE 2.
+Use the samples on the DVD of the best group to make your point.
+Aspects of the task such as using varied questions and doing follow-up questions are very important. - 5.
+You will also need to explain the approach you plan to take with teaching vocabulary whether by notebooks or by Quizlet.
+Demonstrate your approach in class. - 6.
+Mention that your class will be starting newspaper discussions the following week and pass around a signup list (See Appendix 1). - 7.
+Textbook -- If you plan to use a textbook, try to leave enough time in the first class to do at least one activity from the book.
 You likely will have to get students to share books as not every will have purchased the text.
-This activity will show students that the book is necessary for the class. - 11.
+This activity will show students that the book is necessary for the class. - 8.
 Your textbook, if you choose one, is not as important as doing the discussion task well in class.
-So, always begin your class with the 45 minutes needed for the discussion task and complete it before doing other activities. - 12.
+So, always begin your class with the 45 minutes needed for the discussion task and complete it before doing other activities. - 9.
 Chat Room Introduce the Chat Room by playing part of the You Tube video.
 Explain how attending several Chat Room sessions will qualify students for a bonus 1%.
 Show them the booking system in the student portal and explain how they bring the stamped paper to class to record their participation.
 (See Appendix 1.)